prerana-1601/NMIT_ConnectTech2.0/README.md

 iot_blockchain_a.apk -> application that helps display the data across the supply chain on the front end and connects the data to the firebase real time database on the backend

+updated_app.apk -> In the updated version we have made the app more user friendly by incorporating images and updation of time as well as location by a button's click.

 Our solution aims to build a IoT-Enabled Crop Monitoring system for transparency and traceability of the yields in the organic food supply chain